Please confirm topic selection

 • technique

-• transfers extensor tendons of the great and lesser toes to the metatarsal neck
+• transfers extensor hallucis longus tendon of the great toe to the metatarsal neck in combination with IP arthrodesis

-• goal is to increase contributions to ankle dorsiflexion and decrease clawing in order to relieve pain on the dorsum of the toes and the plantar aspect of the metatarsal heads
+• goal is to increase contributions to ankle dorsiflexion and decrease clawing in order to relieve pain and deformity

 • Hip dysplasias